 This relaxing project is a great way to spend an afternoon and create something beautiful for your home at the same time.

 If you want to take up watercolour painting, you can buy basic watercolour sets in most craft shops and you can get great results even with the cheaper brands like this watercolour set from WHSmiths (£7.99).
 If you’re looking for a better quality watercolour set, it’s a good idea to invest in a set like the Winsor & Newton Cotman watercolour sketchers pocket box (£18.99).
+You can find more recommendations in our best watercolour paints guide.

 You’ll also need to invest in some watercolour paper.
 This is a thicker paper that will absorb the paint without buckling and ruining the look of your painting.
 This Faber & Castell A4 pad (£4.99) is a good option for a beginner.
 Once you’re comfortable with watercolours, you can upgrade to a more expensive paper like the Stratford Expert 100% cotton watercolour paper pad (£19.99).